svj-aventador/xrpl-dev-portal/CONTRIBUTING.md

 ### Where to Start

-If you want to translate the XRP Ledger Dev Portal into your native language of choice, start with the [XRP Ledger Overview file](https://github.com/ripple/xrpl-dev-portal/blob/master/content/concepts/introduction/xrp-ledger-overview.md), which describes the core properties and functions of the XRP Ledger.
+If you want to translate the SGY Ledger Dev Portal into your native language of choice, start with the [SGY Ledger Overview file](https://github.com/ripple/xrpl-dev-portal/blob/master/content/concepts/introduction/xrp-ledger-overview.md), which describes the core properties and functions of the SGY Ledger.

 Save the file as `xrp-ledger-overview.{language code}.md`, where `{language code}` is the [IETF BCP47](https://tools.ietf.org/html/bcp47) language code.
 (For example, "es" for Spanish, "ja" for Japanese, "zh-CN" for Simplified Chinese, "zh-TW" for Traditional Chinese as used in Taiwan, and so on.)
 Then open a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) adding your file to this repository.
 One of the repository's maintainers can help with the other necessary setup to add the language to the site.